Café Stritch Closes, Operator Plans to Rebrand Iconic Venue

 The straight alto saxophone of legendary multi-instrumentalist Rahsaan Roland Kirk, known as a “stritch,” was hung over the stage.
 An annual Rahsaanathon was held from 2012 to 2019.
 Poetry slams and parties for the Cinequest film festival took place there.
 Memorial events for beat generation icons Carolyn Cassady and Al Hinkle were held.
 Café Stritch’s stage was also a centerpiece of the San Jose Jazz Festival and the C2SV music festival, including a performance by the Lemonheads.

-“The setback of being closed for so long made it too challenging to reopen,”

-Saman is a 28-year veteran of the entertainment industry, whose career includes management stints at SoFA District establishments Rock Bar, Continental and The Ritz, as well as San Francisco’s Hawthorne.
+Saman is a 28-year veteran of the entertainment industry whose career includes management stints at SoFA District establishments Rock Bar, Continental and The Ritz, as well as San Francisco’s Hawthorn.
 He will be joined in the venture by businessman Sam Becker.

+Is this the same family that owned Valeriano’s in Los Gatos?
+My mother was quite fond of the very dry martinis she enjoyed there.